-Google Remarketing advertisements allow for more precise targeting of visitors who have previously visited the advertiser’s website, app, or specific pages.
+Google Remarketing ads allow for more precise targeting of visitors who have previously visited the advertiser’s website, app, or specific pages.

-The first step is to generate remarketing campaigns lists, which are then in use in various campaign types.
+The first step is to generate Google remarketing campaign lists, which are then in use in various campaign types.

 On the Google Ads advertising platforms, there are two ways to create and use lists:

-To start remarketing campaigns in this way, you’ll need to add a remarketing tag, which you can receive from Google Ads, to your website.
+To start Google remarketing campaigns in this way, you’ll need to add a remarketing tag, which you can receive from Google Ads on your website.
 You can now add the global site tag as well as the optional event snippet.